 In later training sessions you will be allowing your dog to move freely around the house or yard.
 When you want the dog to ignore something, simply wait for the dog to begin to show interest in it and say, “NO”.
 Your timing is critical with this command.
 Do not allow your dog to touch the item or move away with it.

 The goal is to reward him for paying attention to you instead of the item.
 When your dog obeys, it is important to give the verbal reward IMMEDIATELY for following your instructions.
-Any other reward should follow very shortly (within a few seconds) thereafter.
+Any other reward should follow shortly thereafter.

 Over the course of a few weeks your dog should show no interest in any item you drop or leave out.